leftyjaal/leftyjaal/README.md

 <h1 align="center"> Hi there 👋, I'm Alberto</h1>

 I'm a 23 years old Software Engineer based in México.
 Currently i'm working at IVF2.0 developing tools for the assistance and automatization of the IVF process and preparing for admision exams for a Masters in artificial inteligence.

-## A bit about me
-* I really like tech topics, hiking, videogames and Japanese Culture 🎏🧨
+I really like tech topics, hiking, videogames and Japanese Culture 🎏🧨

 ```{python}
 Stack: